 Graphic copyright © Diana Andreea Bădrăgan, 2017

-1. They say that a job as an employee is ”safe”.
-This myth was valid in the industrial era, especially during communism, and it is still valid in certain countries with socialist politics for public employees.
-In the IT era, capitalism and globalization, not even the existence of the states is safe, not to mention the existence of the companies.
+1. They say that a job as an employee is” safe”.
+This myth was valid in the industrial era, especially during communism, and it is still good in certain countries with socialist politics for public employees.
+However, in the IT era, capitalism and globalization, not even the existence of the states is safe, not to mention the presence of the companies.

-2. The employee ”job” is similar to the term “workplace” as if it were absolutely necessary to go somewhere to work and you cannot work from home.
+2. The employee” job” is similar to the term “workplace,” as if it were essential to go somewhere to work and you cannot work from home.
 The virtualization trend is so strong that we will soon be able to have holographic meetings with our workmates from several parts of the Earth by using Voice Over IP via Microsoft Hololens or other similar technologies.
-The term “workplace” also implies that one cannot work from anywhere, for instance from the comfort of your own home.
+The term “workplace” also implies that one cannot work anywhere, for instance, from the comfort of your own home.

-3. For many people, ”job” is also equivalent to ”work”.
-If you are not employed, this means for some that you don’t work at all, consequently, you are wasting space and you’d better make sure the wind won’t dissipate you to some forgotten corner of the Universe.
-Mothers staying with their children every day, volunteers working in associations, artists working on their own are thought ”not to be working” according to this uncompromising conception because if it is work we are talking about, it means that somebody else is paying you for it…
+3. For many people,” job” is equivalent to” work”.
+If you are not employed, this means for some that you don’t work at all.
+Consequently, you are wasting space, and you’d better ensure the wind won’t dissipate you to some forgotten corner of the Universe.
+Mothers staying with their children daily, volunteers working in associations, and artists working on their own are thought” not to be working” according to this uncompromising conception because if it is work we are talking about, it means that somebody else is paying you for it…

-5. Jobs are also considered a pillar of stability for those who want to buy some real estate and consider jobs to be a vehicle for guaranteeing a bank loan, meant to offer this property.
+5. Jobs are also considered a pillar of stability for those who want to buy some real estate and think jobs are a vehicle for guaranteeing a bank loan to offer this property.
 In reality, more and more people travel on business, and the costs required by an active lifestyle are approaching or are even under the costs of living in a large city.
-Moreover, I cannot realize when some real estate has become more important than the individual development of a person.
-If somebody considers that buying a parallelepiped is a safer investment than taking internationally acknowledged and specialized training courses, then probably the value that a person gives to themselves is lower than the bricks building the prison they lock themselves into.
+Moreover, I cannot realize when real estate has become more important than a person’s individual development.
+If somebody considers buying a parallelepiped is a safer investment than taking internationally acknowledged and specialized training courses, then probably the value a person gives to themselves is lower than the bricks building the prison they lock themselves into.

-6. Jobs are also considered ”safe” due to the fact that they come with the ”benefit” of the state health insurance, which in some countries means a chase in a bureaucratic system, full of stamps, documents and dysfunctional IT systems in which eventually the sick have some rights.
-In other words, according to this idea, employees are not allowed to dare to be proactive regarding their health (there is no time, it is not required, it is not covered by insurance), because it costs money and time from private physicians, to which they resort quite late.
-In Sweden, for instance, the social model of health insurance works backward: citizens pay for most of their tests, examinations and medicines, and what exceeds a certain annual ceiling (in case they come down with a serious illness) is covered by the state.
-Thus, citizens are encouraged to be proactive about their health, because, if not, they are the first ones to pay for it, not the state.
+6. Jobs are also considered” safe” because they come with the” benefit” of state health insurance, which in some countries means a chase in a bureaucratic system full of stamps, documents, and dysfunctional IT systems in which, eventually, the sick have some rights.
+In other words, according to this idea, employees are not allowed to dare to be proactive regarding their health (there is no time, it is not required, and it is not covered by insurance) because it costs money and time from private physicians, to which they resort pretty late.
+In Sweden, for instance, the social model of health insurance works backward: citizens pay for most of their tests, examinations, and medicines, and what exceeds a particular annual ceiling (in case they come down with a severe illness) is covered by the state.
+Thus, citizens are encouraged to be proactive about their health because, if not, they are the first ones to pay for it, not the state.

-7. Jobs are also associated, at times, with the promise of a future guaranteed by a pension, after retirement.
-This system was adopted less than a century ago, based on the fact that most of the employees would not live to retire, and the number of those contributing to the retirement system was lower than that of the supported ones.
-Many have contributed for 25 or 30 years to a system working according to the saying ”if you give it to me, I’ll give it to you” (unlike the 401K system based on investments from the USA).
-Now they expect to live based on that contribution for the next 25-30 years, bearing in mind the fact that there are more socially-assisted persons than contributors, and the value of the pensions will most likely be below the value of the salaries.
+7. Jobs are also associated, at times, with the promise of a future guaranteed by a pension after retirement.
+This system was adopted less than a century ago because most employees would not live to retire, and the number of those contributing to the retirement system was lower than that of the supported ones.
+Many have contributed for 25 or 30 years to a system working according to the saying,” if you give it to me, I’ll give it to you” (unlike the 401K system based on investments from the USA).
+Now they expect to live based on that contribution for the next 25-30 years, bearing in mind that there are more socially-assisted persons than contributors, and the value of the pensions will most likely be below the value of the salaries.